 A Study in John

 John Chapter 21 John 21: This chapter appears to be an epilogue to the book of John.
 It seems to be something John added later after he had written His gospel.
-It was written to further show us that the resurrected Messiah is a physical manifestation of the...read more
+It was written to further show us that the resurrected Messiah is a physical manifestation of...read more

 John Chapter 20 (John 20:1 NASB) Now on the first day of the week Mary Magdalene came^ early to the tomb, while it was^ still dark, and saw^ the stone already taken away from the tomb.
 John 20:1: Mary Magdalene went to the tomb early Sunday morning before the...read more

 John Chapter 19 John 19: Rome was a kingdom that believed in justice first and foremost.
 They would come into a country and defeat it and take it over and promise good roads, military protection, and law and order.
-The price that a people had to pay was to...read more
+The price that a people had to...read more

 John Chapter 18 John 18: This chapter brings us to the arrest and trial of Yeshua.
 John, as in most of his message, focuses on the Deity of Messiah as being a manifestation of the Father.
 (John 18:1 NASB) When Jesus had spoken these words, He went forth with His...read more